 IF YOU FIND OR HAVE LOST A PET, CALL KGAC IMMEDIATELY!

-If you find an injured animal, call the pound or the sheriff's office immediately.
+If you find an injured animal, call the shelter or the sheriff's office immediately.
 An officer can be dispatched 24 hours a day for emergencies.

 It is against the law to abandon an animal.
 Pets cannot survive on their own.
 Many animals are turning up loose or abandoned in remote areas.
 If you need to give up your pet, call KGAC.

 KGAC invites the public to come visit.
 School group tours can be arranged in advance.
-Many local school children have done fundraising and food collections for the animals at the pound.
+Many local school children have done fundraising and food collections for the animals at the shelter.